Consult the meeting schedule for all meeting dates, times and locations.

 Home: Alpharetta, GA

-Law is president and chief executive officer of Creative Financial Group, Ltd. He is vice chairman of the Georgia Foundation of Public Education.
-He has a long history of service to his community with involvement in the University of Georgia Alumni Board of Directors, the DeKalb County School Systems Academy of Finance Advisory Board, the United Way Resources Development Committee, the Atlanta Habitat for Humanity and the Rotary Club of Dunwoody.
+Law is President and Chief Executive Officer of Creative Financial Group, Ltd and has worked as a Certified Financial PlannerTM for 35 years.
+He is Vice Chairman of the Georgia Foundation for Public Education.
+He is a charter member of Kingdom Advisors.
+Law has a long history of service to his community with involvement in the University of Georgia Alumni Board of Directors, the DeKalb County School Systems Academy of Finance Advisory Board, the United Way Resources Development Committee, the Atlanta Habitat for Humanity and the Rotary Club of Dunwoody.
 Law earned a bachelor’s degree from the University of Georgia.
 He and his wife, Cathy, have four children.
 They reside in Alpharetta.

 Member at Large